menu

 Setting & Lifestyle

-Shelby - Earling is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Shelby - Earling is a great place for families with children to consider.
+First of all, many other families with children live here, making Shelby - Earling a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Shelby - Earling has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Shelby - Earling’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Demographics

-In terms of college education, Shelby - Earling is nearly on par with the US average for all cities of 21.84%: 17.45% of adults 25 and older in Shelby - Earling have a bachelor's degree or advanced degree.
+The education level of Shelby - Earling citizens is a little higher than the average for US cities and towns: 21.02% of adults in Shelby - Earling have at least a bachelor's degree.

-The per capita income in Shelby - Earling in 2022 was $35,042, which is middle income relative to Iowa and the nation.
-This equates to an annual income of $140,168 for a family of four.
+The per capita income in Shelby - Earling in 2022 was $40,902, which is upper middle income relative to Iowa and the nation.
+This equates to an annual income of $163,608 for a family of four.
 However, Shelby - Earling contains both very wealthy and poor people as well.

 The most common language spoken in Shelby - Earling is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Italian and Spanish.

 Notable & Unique Neighborhood Characteristics